manyminds/api2go/README.md

 ```

 ### Fetching related resources
-Api2go always creates a `related` field for elements in the `links` object of the result.
+Api2go always creates a `related` field for elements in the `relationships` object of the result.
 This is like it's
 specified on jsonapi.org.
 Post example:

 ```json